Dust Explosions – How to Demonstrate DSEAR/ATEX Compliance

 The course will be of great interest to personnel that are new to materials handling, or require an update on the subject.

-The course will be held at the University of Greenwich, Medway Campus, Short Course Centre, Chatham Maritime, Kent.
+The course will be held at the University of Greenwich, Medway Campus, Chatham Maritime, Kent.

 Intending participants should complete the online booking form.
 The fee will be payable upon your return of the registration form and covers lectures, course notes, lunch and refreshments.
 All applicants will be acknowledged and confirmed.
-A discount of 5% is available for 3 or more delegates from one company attending the same course at the same time.
+See here for discounts available and cancellation charges.

 Note: in order to enable sufficient time to be devoted to discussing delegates' problems, the numbers for this course will be limited.
 Early registration is therefore recommended.